Follow TV Tropes

 • Fan Edit: A fan went through the effort to make an extended cut of the film that restores and reinserts the deleted scenes and obscure riffs that were cut from the final film.

-• Flanderization: Just for The Movie, Mike, as The Hero, is extra nice and bland; Crow is much more of a Cloudcuckoolander than usual and hefts the Idiot Ball more readily, rather than the nerdy prankster he usually is; and if anything, Tom is probably less of a Small Name, Big Ego and Cloudcuckoolander than normal thanks to Cast Speciation, although he does take on the lion's share of Vulgar Humor for the riffs rather than having everyone pass it around.
+• Flanderization: Mike, as The Hero, is extra nice and bland; Crow is much more of a Cloudcuckoolander than usual and hefts the Idiot Ball more readily, rather than the nerdy prankster he usually is; and if anything, Tom is probably less of a Small Name, Big Ego and Cloudcuckoolander than normal thanks to Cast Speciation, although he does take on the lion's share of Vulgar Humor for the riffs rather than having everyone pass it around.

 • A God Am I: Forrester when he overrides the interocitor signal and fires beams at the crew to get them back to the theater room.